aalban3/aalban3/README.md

 I'm a software engineer based in Brooklyn, NY.
 I was born and raised in Ecuador, where I learned how to code in high school (with Pascal).
 I'm an Electrical Engineer by trade, and have worked in several areas of sales engineering including cloud, automation and databases.
 I have also worked as a developer/Architect in Fintech.

 After several years in other fields of software, I decided to pursue a career in Software development.
 I completed a 17-week Immersive Program at FullStack Academy.
-I became profficient in Javascript, HTML, CSS, React, Node/Express, PosgreSQL.
+I became profficient in Javascript, HTML, CSS, React, Node/Express, PostgreSQL.
 Beyond that, I have experience deploying applicatons on AWS, building APIs with GraphQL and even some Django experience.

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=aalban3&langs_count=8)